BabylonJS/Documentation/content/How_To/mesh/How_to_use_MeshExploder.md

+---
+title: Exploding Meshes
+image:
+description: Learn how to explode meshes in Babylon.js.
+keywords: welcome, babylon.js, diving deeper, meshes, explode, mesh explode
+further-reading:
+video-overview:
+video-content:
+---

-# How To Use MeshExploder
+## How To Use MeshExploder

 `MeshExploder` takes an array of meshes and increases/decreases distance to a center `Mesh`.